 President Abraham Lincoln opposed slavery but was cautious about fully supporting the more radical ideas of the abolitionists.
 As the power struggle between the North and the South reached its peak, the Civil War broke out in 1861.

-As the bloody war waged on, Lincoln issued his Emancipation Proclamation of 1863, calling for the freeing of slaves in areas of the rebellion.
+As the bloody war waged on, Lincoln issued his Emancipation Proclamation of 1863, calling for the freeing of enslaved people in areas of the rebellion.
 And in 1865, the Constitution was ratified to include the Thirteenth Amendment, which officially abolished all forms of slavery in the United States.

 Abolitionist Movement Ends